 Green or red hot sauce in Mexico is often used on botanas or snacks such as chicharrones (fried pork rinds) and potato chips.
 It is also sprinkled on fresh fruit, either plain (cut into chunks or slices) or prepared as a fruit salad, and adds extra zing to fried or scrambled eggs, fish tacos, and even soups.

-- 10 fresh green or red jalapeño peppers (about 2 cups slices)
+10 large fresh green or red jalapeño peppers, thinly sliced

 Important: Make this recipe in a well-ventilated area.
-If the chiles you are using are especially hot, or if you have sensitive skin, wear rubber gloves when handling them.
-While chiles are sauteeing and boiling, keep your face well away from the pan, and never touch your face or eyes while cooking or working with hot peppers.
+If the chiles you are using are especially hot or if you have sensitive skin, wear rubber gloves when handling them.
+While chiles are sautéing and boiling, keep your face well away from the pan and never touch your face or eyes while cooking or working with hot peppers.

 Add the water.
 When mixture comes to a boil, turn temperature down a bit and put the lid on the pan.
 Boil gently for about 15 minutes.

-Place the cooked jalapeño mixture in a blender and add the salt.
+Place the cooled jalapeño mixture in a blender and add the salt.
 Blend at medium speed for 1 minute.
-While blender is still working, slowly pour in the vinegar.
+While the blender is still working, slowly pour in the vinegar.

-This sauce keeps well, covered and refrigerated, at least a couple of months—but you will almost surely use it all up way before then!
+- This hot sauce keeps well, covered and refrigerated, for at least a couple of months—but you will almost surely use it all up way before then.

-White vinegar is called for in the recipe above, but don’t hestiate to use what you have on hand—apple cider vinegar, wine vinegar, etc. If you get really ambitious, try replacing part of the vinegar with some other acidic ingredient, such as lime juice or tequila.
+- White vinegar is called for in the recipe above but don’t hesitate to use what you have on hand—apple cider vinegar, wine vinegar, etc. If you get really ambitious, try replacing part of the vinegar with some other acidic ingredient, such as lime juice or tequila.